claudiospizzi/node-red-contrib-mystrom-switch/README.md

 # node-red-contrib-mystrom-switch

-MyStrom Switch nodes to control these devices with Node-RED
+MyStrom Switch nodes to control these devices with Node-RED.